Apple Galette with Brown Butter

 - heavy cream or egg wash , to brush crust

-- 6 medium apples, peeled, cored, and sliced thin
+- 3 medium apples , peeled, cored, and sliced thin

 - 2 Tablespoons (30ml) all-purpose flour

-- Combine flour, sugar, and salt on a work surface or bowl.
+- Make the crust dough: Combine flour, sugar, and salt on a work surface or bowl.

 - Add the butter to the flour and pinch down to pea sized pieces with your fingers.

-- Add ice water and mix just until the dough comes together.
+- Add cold water and mix just until the dough comes together.
 It should be a rough looking, lumpy ball with chunks of butter.

-- Place the apples, sugars, and flour in a large bowl.
+- Make the filling: Place the apples, brown sugar, and flour in a large bowl.
 Toss well until sugar and flour evenly coat the apples.

 - Heat the butter in a large skillet over medium heat.
 Butter will foam, then settle down.
 Continue to cook and the now separated solids will begin to brown and develop a toasty, nut aroma.
 Remove from heat and allow to cool for 5-10 minutes.

 - Pour browned butter over apples (scraping the pan to get all the tasty, toasty bits).
-Add fresh lemon juice, and toss apples to completely coat with browned butter and lemon juice.
+Add fresh lemon juice and salt, and toss apples to completely coat with browned browned butter.
 Set aside while you roll out the dough.

-- Place 1/2 of the apple filling into the center of the rolled out dough.
+- Place the apple filling into the center of the rolled out dough.
 Spread apples into an even circle, leaving a border of 2" of bare dough.
 Fold dough up over apples, creasing every couple inches.
-Repeat rolling and filling process with other ball of dough and remaining apple mix.

-- Brush crusts of dough with heavy cream.
-Lightly sprinkle turbinado or coarse sugar on crust.
+- Brush crust of dough with heavy cream or egg wash.
+If desired, lightly sprinkle turbinado or coarse sugar on crust.
 Very lightly sprinkle a pinch of sea salt flakes on crust.

-- Bake for 20 minutes, then turn temperature down to 350°F. Continue to bake for another 30-35 minutes or until crust is golden brown.
+- Bake for 50-60 minutes or until crust is golden brown.